Self-Directed Learning Roadmap

 Cybersecurity: Understand common internet threats like malware, phishing, and DDoS attacks, and learn basic strategies to mitigate these risks.

-Understand product thinking.
+.
 Key concepts:

 User-Centered Design: Emphasize the importance of understanding user needs, preferences, and behaviors in product development